 All teacher candidates seeking licensure must participate in an early arrival experience at their assigned school(s) or a school in their hometown.
 This five-day experience, which includes teacher work days, provides an opportunity for direct involvement in the opening of school when classroom routines and procedures are established.

 All teacher candidates will complete a Teacher Work Sample (TWS) during their professional semester.
 This is a performance-based narrative that provides documentation of ability to increase student achievement.
 In addition the teacher candidate will present a 20-30 minute presentation outlining the student teaching experience.
-Please see the Teacher Candidate Guidebook for further information, requirements, policies, and procedures pertaining to the professional student teaching semester.

 International Student Teaching